authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Programmer Guide
 ================

-AuthZForce provides the following APIs:
+AuthzForce provides the following APIs:

 * PDP API (PDP = Policy Decision Point in the XACML terminology): provides an API for getting authorization decisions computed by a XACML-compliant access control engine;
 * PAP API (PAP = Policy Administration Point in XACML terminology): provides API for managing XACML policies to be handled by the Authorization Service PDP.

 The full API (RESTful) is described by a document written in the Web Application Description Language format (WADL) and associated XML schema files available in `Authzforce rest-api-model project files <https://github.com/authzforce/rest-api-model/tree/release-5.3.1/src/main/resources>`_.

 XACML is the main international OASIS standard for access control language and request-response formats, that addresses most use cases of access control.
-AuthZForce supports the full core XACML 3.0 language; therefore it allows to enforce generic and complex access control policies.
+AuthzForce supports the full core XACML 3.0 language; therefore it allows to enforce generic and complex access control policies.

 General recommendations for developers
 --------------------------------------